Azure/azure-sdk-for-python/doc/index.rst

 DISCLAIMER
 ----------

-This is an alpha release.
-Future releases may introduce some breaking changes.
+This is a release candidate.
+It could have minor breaking changes until the stable release.

 Some of the new generated libraries have not yet been tested extensively, and some have known issues (such as azure-mgmt-web).